-I have been eating well done burgers my whole life.
+Many people have been eating well-done burgers their whole life.
 In the 1960s, my mother realized that rare ground beef was probably not a good thing to eat.
 She was years ahead of her time.
 We now know that ground meats can harbor pathogenic bacteria that can, and does, make people sick.
 There have been many foodborne illness outbreaks linked to undercooked ground beef.
 The most famous was the 1993 Jack in the Box E. coli outbreak that sickened 400 people and killed three children.
 The burgers were not properly cooked in that outbreak; it changed the way many people looked at fast food.

-So I rarely cook burgers at home, and when I do, I make sure that they are cooked to at least 160°F as checked with a food thermometer.
+So when we cook burgers at home, we make sure that they are cooked to at least 160 F as checked with a food thermometer.
 The problem is, this can be difficult to do on the grill.
 Getting a burger to well done without burning or charring the outside, or turning it into a dry lump, is very difficult.
 But there are other ways to get around this problem.
 You can bake your burgers.
 Or you can cook them in the slow cooker!

 In a large bowl, combine the onion, garlic, 3 tablespoons of the mustard, 3 tablespoons of the tomato sauce, and 1 tablespoon Worcestershire sauce and mix well.
 Add the ground beef and mix gently but thoroughly until combined.

 Make six patties with the ground beef mixture.